NeKzor/autorender/README.md

 - Render videos on-demand!
 - Support for workshop maps, powered by [sdp] and mirror
-- Render files directly in the web platform (TODO)
 - Runs in a secure runtime with [Deno]
 - Written in 100% TypeScript
 - Hosted inside Docker containers